Uniqueness of stationary compatible probability measures for chains of infinite order with forbidden transitions: Appendix

 \section{Appendix}

-In this section we prove the Ergodic Decomposition Theorem for invariant probability measures compatible with some kernel $g$.
+In this section, for completeness, we state and prove the Ergodic Decomposition Theorem for invariant probability measures compatible with some kernel $g$.
 This result is standard in statistical mechanics (see for example \cite{georgii2011gibbs}), but we could not find a published proof of this result in the context of $g$-measures.